PlantEcologi/BIO3014S/README.md

   - altering or adding to your training data e.g.
       - adding more observations per class
       - adding new classes (or merging similar classes)
-      - using a species-oriented approach
+      - using an imagery vs species-oriented approach
   - adding or dropping predictors
 7. Rerun your classification with your altered training data and repeat the screen shots in step 5 ("Map 2" and "Results 2" - you can redo this step a few times until you feel you have a reasonable classification, but you only need submit your final map and results)
 8. Now switch the time setting to "past".